ReactiveX/RxGo/README.md

 * FromSlice — create an Observable from a slice
 * [Interval](http://reactivex.io/documentation/operators/interval.html) — create an Observable that emits a sequence of integers spaced by a particular time interval
 * [Just](http://reactivex.io/documentation/operators/just.html) — convert a set of objects into an Observable that emits that or those objects
-* JustItem — convert one object into an Observable that emits this object
+* JustItem — convert one object into a Single that emits this object
 * [Range](http://reactivex.io/documentation/operators/range.html) — create an Observable that emits a range of sequential integers
 * [Repeat](http://reactivex.io/documentation/operators/repeat.html) — create an Observable that emits a particular item or sequence of items repeatedly
 * [Start](http://reactivex.io/documentation/operators/start.html) — create an Observable that emits the return value of a function